novenera/fta-marketplace-tech/docs/concepts.md

 ### Publisher initial requirements
 - Solution should be in production, artifacts should be deployed in the publisher's Azure subscription
-- Become a Microsoft Partner and sign up for an account in [Partner Center](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/azureisv).
+- Have signed up as a Microsoft Partner and have the Commercial Marketplace program in the [Partner Center center dashboard](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).